https://pastorerickson.com/when-we-miss-the-mark-the-sin-offering-and-our-savior/

 The chapter outlines procedures based on who sinned:

 In each case, the sinner (or representatives) lays hands on a blemish-free animal (bull, goat, etc.), transfers guilt symbolically, and the priest slays it.
-Blood is applied to the altar (or sprinkled in the sanctuary for higher-status sins), fat is burned, and atonement is made: “the priest shall make atonement for him… and he shall be forgiven” (e.g., Leviticus 4:35).
+Blood is applied to the altar (or sprinkled in the sanctuary for higher-status sins), fat is burned, and atonement is made: “the priest shall make an atonement for his sin that he hath committed, and it shall be forgiven him” (e.g., Leviticus 4:35).

 Distinguishing from Sins That Are Not “of Ignorance”

-These are deliberate, premeditated, or presumptuous sins—often called “sins with a high hand” (Numbers 15:30–31).
+These are deliberate, premeditated, or presumptuous sins (Numbers 15:30–31).
 They involve willful defiance, rebellion against God, or knowing rejection of His commands.

-• Intentional/presumptuous sins show contempt for God’s law and authority (Numbers 15:30: “But the person who does anything presumptuously… blasphemes the Lord”).
+• Intentional/presumptuous sins show contempt for God’s law and authority (Numbers 15:30: “But the soul that doeth ought presumptuously… reproacheth the Lord”).

 • No provision for atonement through the regular sin offering existed for these; the offender was “cut off” from the people (often meaning death or exclusion from the community/covenant).